Here you’ll find 47 of the best ideas for fantastic old-fashioned patios, creative decks and cool backyard living spaces that you’re going to love.

 36. Yard with swimming pool and water feature and little bridges (1963)

-37. Simple classic deck design, complete with a wide railing
+37. Simple classic deck design, complete with a bench railing (late 60s)

 38. A Georgetown garden for a spring luncheon (1961)